petrushinvs/mongodb-zabbix-templates/README.md

 6. Provide easy-to-use and easy-to-understand user view for staff.

-Technically, for fine mongodb performance tuning you need much more information than provides this templates, but its harder to collect, store and visualize with Zabbix, and anyway will be better for you to use specially designed mongodb tools.
+Technically, for fine mongodb performance tuning you need much more information than provides this templates, but its harder to collect, store and visualize with Zabbix, and anyway it would be better to use specially designed mongodb tools.
 Google it for more information.